About the Audit

-This is the third year of publication for PCNL data and whilst there is insufficient information for risk adjustment of every case we have published the 'average patient' profile for each consultant and hospital as regards certain risk factors, ( stone complexity, size and other medical problems), that we believe can affect the outcome of PCNL in terms of complications, length of stay and the likelihood of requiring a transfusion.
-This can indicate whether the hospital / surgeon operates on high-risk patients or, in fact, specialises in peforming complicated surgery.
+This is the third year of publication for PCNL data.
+Whilst there is insufficient information for risk adjustment of every case, we have published the "average patient" profile for each consultant and hospital with respect to certain risk factors (e.g. stone complexity, size and other medical problems), that we believe may affect the outcome of PCNL in terms of complications, length of stay and the likelihood of requiring blood transfusion.
+These factors can indicate whether the hospital/surgeon operates on "high-risk" patients or specialises in peforming complicated surgery.

 The data presented is surgeon-reported, by entry into the BAUS Data & Audit System.
-There is, therefore, no method for reliably validating the data other than by comparing with Hospital Episode Statistics (HES); unfortunately, HES data is not reliable for PCNL, because procedures are coded differently in some hospitals.
-We are currently investigating how to make this coding more accurate in the future.
+There is, therefore, no method for accurate validation of the data other than by comparing with the latest Hospital Episode Statistics (HES).
+Unfortunately, HES data is not very reliable for PCNL, because procedures are coded differently in different hospitals.
+We are currently investigating how to make this coding more accurate.

 There are no financial incentives (or sanctions) for hospitals and Trusts to support collection of PCNL data, and this may also account for the data being incomplete.